Anas-Elhounsri/Wordpress-setup-with-Terraform/README.md

 ## what's been done so far

-All the services have been deployed successfully, the only problem I'm facing right now is installing wordpress on the EC2 instance, specifically the database.
+All the services have been deployed successfully, for the database I used mySQL, and the website is up running.